sdondley/Dist-Zilla-for-Beginners/prereqs.md

 # Who This Tutorial is For

-This tutorial is aimed at beginning developers interested in making contributions to CPAN with no or limited experience creating a distribution and are interested in learning `Dist::Zilla` to automate the creation of their distributions.
+This tutorial is aimed at:

+* Beginning developers interested in making contributions to CPAN with no or limited experience creating a distribution and are interested in learning `Dist::Zilla` to automate the creation of their distributions.
-Developers having some experience releasing distributions using the simpler tools and looking to step up their game will also get a lot from this tutorial.
+* Developers having some experience releasing distributions using the simpler tools and looking to step up their game.

-Finally, the tutorial is also great for existing `Dist::Zilla` users who may not have a firm grasp on all of its moving parts and are looking for a bit of enlightenment.
+* Existing `Dist::Zilla` users who may not have a firm grasp on all of its moving parts and are looking for a bit of enlightenment.

 ## `Dist::Zilla`: For Experts Only?